-The Gulf of Mexico lies between the United States, Mexico and Cuba and contains one of the world's busiest oilfields.
-There are almost 4000 active oil wells in the Gulf along with a further 27000 abandoned wells.
+The Gulf of Mexico lies between the United States.
+Mexico and Cuba and contains one of the world's busiest oilfields.
+There are almost 4000 active oil wells in the Gulf along with a further 27 000 abandoned wells.

-In April 2010, the Deepwater Horizon, an active oil well operated by British Petroleum (BP), exploded and sank to the sea floor, 1500 metres below the surface.
+In April 2010, an active oil well operated by British Petroleum (BP), known as the Deepwater Horizon, exploded and sank to the sea floor, 1500 metres below the surface.
 Oil gushed from the well for three months while BP and American authorities tried desperately to plug the hole.
 The results were catastrophic.
 An oil slick covering 1500 square kilometres started moving towards the American coastline.
-Thousands of seabirds, fish, dolphins and turtles were covered in oil and died.
+Thousands of sea birds, fish, dolphins and turtles were covered in oil and died.
 Other animals along the shoreline such as crabs and molluscs were also badly affected.
 Local industries such as fishing and tourism collapsed, and many people lost their livelihoods.